Jump to start of content

 Once the LKA launches in your specialty, you will be eligible to start.

 • All board certified physicians, except those in a grace year, can start participating in the LKA in their assessment due year.
-Physicians will continue to be reported as “Certified” as long as they are meeting the Participation Requirement, and a decision on their performance is made in the 5th year.
+As long as they are already certified, physicians will continue to be reported as “Certified” as long as they are meeting the Participation Requirement, and a decision on their performance is made in the 5th year.
 You won’t be able to start LKA before your assessment due year.

 • Physicians who earned their certificate prior to 1990 can use the LKA to help them meet their MOC Participation Requirement.
 No physician with a lifetime certification will ever lose certification due to not meeting an assessment requirement.